danielcifuentes54/vault-associate-certification/README.md

   * can be renewed, revoked, and create child tokens
   * Use Limit Token
     * you can assign a use limit (how many times the token can be used)
-    * Use limmits token expire when at the end of their last use or at the end of their TTL (The first thing that happens)
+    * Use limits token expire when at the end of their last use or at the end of their TTL (The first thing that happens)
     * the metadata "num_uses" shows how many  remaining uses has the token
     * create a use limit token:
       `vault token create -policy=<POLICY_NAME> -use-limit=2`
   * Periodic Service Token
     * Root or sudo users have the ability to generate it.
-    * It have a TTL but not a MaxTTL
+    * It has a TTL but not a MaxTTL
     * create a periodic token:
       `vault token create -policy=<POLICY_NAME> -period=24h`
   * Orphan Service Token